 Le (Leonard) Zhang

-Logo Graduate Student @ UCSD CSE
+Logo PhD Student @ UMich CSE

-Meanwhile, I am also a lifelong HCI (aka.
-Human-Cat Interaction) researcher.
-My research primarily focuses on how to efficiently communicate and interact with Miss Hope, an adopted American Shorthair raised in the Midwest.
+Meanwhile, I am also a lifelong Human-Cat Interaction researcher.
+My research primarily focuses on how to efficiently communicate and interact with Miss Hope, an adopted American Domestic Shorthair raised in the Midwest.
 My current projects—How to Prevent Your Cat from Tampering with Jumper Wires and How to Evict Your Feline Overlord from Your Keyboard and Desk—are graciously funded by our first electric officer and wiring manager.
 They ensure that my circuits (and sanity) remain intact while Miss Hope continues to offer new challenges in the ever-evolving field of HCI.

 Curriculum Vitae